 If you’ve ever had your basement flooded, live in an area that receives heavy snow/rainfall, or if you live in an area with a high risk of flooding, you should consider installing a sump pump.
 You can check out the Canadian flood map of high risk areas.

-Sump pumps play a crucial role in keeping excess water in your home.
+Sump pumps play a crucial role in keeping excess water out of your home.
 Some insurers will offer a discount on specific setups and for having a battery backup model.
 Please speak to our experts to ensure you are optimizing savings and safety on your next water damage insurance.